Breads aren't exactly known for being flashy or beautiful. Let's show how gorgeous a quick bread can be with this Blackberry Lemon Bread, shall we?

 - Lemon Extract Paste - For a punch of lemon flavor without adding much liquid!
 If you'd like you can substitute with an equal measure of lemon extract.

 - Buttermilk - For flavor, moisture, and keeping the cake suuuuper tender.
-(Check the FAQ section below for a quick substitution you can make if you don't have buttermilk on-hand.)
+(Check the Substitutions section below for a quick substitution you can make if you don't have buttermilk on-hand.)

 - Blackberries - For pops of blackberry flavor throughout!
 Fresh berries work best here.
 You can use frozen berries, but they are likely to bleed their color into the cake.